seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 **Servant**
 Mistress, your father prays you leave your books
 And help to dress your sister's chamber up:
-You know to-morrow is the wedding-day.
+You know tomorrow is the wedding-day.

 **BIANCA**
 Farewell, sweet masters both; I must be gone.